She has kindly answered some questions for us :)

 If you could, what would be your dream life?

-I hope you enjoyed meeting Kelsi!
+I hope you enjoyed meeting Victoria!
 I certainly did.
-Go check out her shops on Etsy :)
+Go check out her shop on Etsy :)

 Have a Wonderful Weekend! :)